How Do You Use Air Dry Clay? A Beginner’s Guide

 In the last section, I mentioned that it’s important to keep your air-dry clay soft and pliable so that it doesn’t develop cracks and it’s easier to work with.
 But what do you do if your air-dry clay is too soft?

-If your air-dry clay is too soft, you can mix in a little PVA glue, place it in the freezer for five minutes, work in an air-conditioned area, or sprinkle some cornstarch on your work surface.
+If your air-dry clay is too soft, mix in a little PVA glue, place it in the freezer for five minutes, work in an air-conditioned area, or sprinkle some cornstarch on your work surface.

 Using a little PVA glue with air-dry clay helps to give it a firmer texture.
 All you need is one squirt for about 1lb/0.45kg of air-dry clay, which you can work into it.
 However, if your clay is particularly soft, mix a squirt of PVA glue with half a tablespoon (0.25 fl oz) of water and work that into your clay.